Disabled people are still underrepresented as employees at most companies, despite the significant benefits they bring to the table.

 Make Sure Leaders are on Board

-Just like any other workplace initiative, efforts to improve an organization’s disability inclusion efforts will only succeed if organizational leaders are truly on board with them.
+Just like any other workplace initiative, efforts to improve an organization’s inclusion of disabled employees will only succeed if organizational leaders are truly on board with them.

 It’s easy for leaders to say that they value inclusiveness and equity.
 It’s much more difficult for them to commit funds and time toward progress on making the workplace an inclusive, equitable place.